BrennanB/quartz/content/3D Printing.md

 tags: []
 ---

-3D printing is a type of additive [[Manufacturing]] commonly used in the [[FRC]] community (including on [[Previous 4476 Robots]]) and in industry.
-As a fast and customizable method of making parts as both prototypes and end-use products
+All 3D printing technologies create solid parts layer by layer, also known as Additive [[Manufacturing]].
+As a fast and customizable method of making parts as both prototypes and end-use products, 3D printing is commonly used both the [[FRC]] community (including on [[Previous 4476 Robots]]) and in industry.

 There are four primary methods of 3D printing:
 - [[Fused Deposition Modelling]] (FDM)